diogoo296/mbassignment/README.md

 }
 ```
 Here is a quick description about the parameters:

 * **MbApiKey:** Your MessageBird REST API key.
-The *development* entry corresponds to the *Mode test* key and the *production key* is to the *Mode live* key.
+The *development* entry corresponds to the *Mode test* key and the *production key* to the *Mode live* key.
 Notice that it's not required to setup both of them, but the application will not work properly if it's running in a environment with the correspondent key not set.
 * **MaxCsmsParts:** Maximum number of concatenated SMS parts.
-Following MessageBird Dashboard Quick Send interface, it was initially set to 9 but it is not a mandatory parameter and, if removed from the configuration, it **will be set to 255** due to the limitation of number of parts that can be encoded in a CSMS UDH.
+Following MessageBird Dashboard Quick Send interface, it was initially set to 9 but it is not a mandatory parameter and, if removed from the configuration, it **will be set to 255** automatically due to the limitation of number of parts that can be encoded in a CSMS UDH.
 Must be **bewteen 0 and 255**.

 At last, you can check if your configuration file is fine by running the command `go test -run TestLoadConfig`.